Mosala-dev/Mosala-dev/README.md

   ## About me

-- 👀 I’m interested in devoloping java project
+- 👀 I’m interested in devoloping java projects
-- 🌱 I’m currently learning java language, HTML, CSS, JavaScipt and Database
+- 🌱 I’m currently learning java language, HTML, CSS, JavaScipt and Database management
 - 💞️ ’m looking to collaborate on exciting development projects

   ## How to Reach Me